Heco

 Sustainable ecotourism enterprise

 Local communities are the best advocates for environmental conservation.
-Heco aims to create economic opportunities in the Western Himalayas through sustainable tourism practices based on an enterprise model that gives its members the opportunity to make a living respectably and the power to make decisions beneficial to their communities and the environment.
+Heco aims to create economic opportunities in the Himalayas through sustainable tourism practices based on an enterprise model that gives its members the opportunity to make a living respectably and the power to make decisions beneficial to their communities and the environment.

-Explore the untouched, off-beat Himalayan trails, treks and homestays with the empowered locals that constitute the pillar of Heco !
+Explore the untouched, off-beat Himalayan trails, treks and homestays with the empowered locals that constitute the first pillar of Heco !

 Learn more about our social enterprise model.